Phone: +41 44 632 89 75

 Based on seed weight data of c.
-1300 lowland and alpine plant species from Switzerland, we will test the hypothesis that selection favours larger seeds in the harsher environmental conditions at higher altitude.
+1300 lowland and alpine plant species from Switzerland, we test the hypothesis that selection favours larger seeds in the harsher environmental conditions at higher altitudes.
 Thereby we will also consider phylogenetic contrasts and the influence of habitat preference as well as plant traits.
 This project is a collaboration with Prof. Dr. J. Stöcklin (University of Basel) and Dr. W. Schütz (Germany).

 In this project, we found indications that European beech at nearby dry and mesic sites is adapted to soil moisture availability based on an AFLP outlier analysis.
 We also studied the dendrochronological characteristics of the trees and combined this dataset with the genetic dataset.
 This study was a collaborative work with Dr. Pascale Weber.

 |PhD||‘Plant genetic diversity and population differentiation in the fragmented alpine landscape’.
 Supervised by PD Dr. Jürg Stöcklin.
 Institute of Botany, University of Basel, Switzerland.
 2000-2004.|

 |Master||‘Genetic diversity and fitness in Scabiosa columbaria in the Swiss Jura in relation to population size’.
 Supervised by PD Dr. Jürg Stöcklin.
 Institute of Botany, University of Basel, Switzerland.
 1999-2000.|